Researching, studying and living on Göttingen Campus

 The university departments and buildings are mainly located on two campuses and are within easy walking or cycling distance from each other.
 On the north campus site, the MPS and the Faculty of Physics are located just across the street of each other, and both find themselves in the vicinity of the Faculty of Chemistry, the Faculty of Geoscience and Geography, and the Faculty of Mathematics and Computer Science, among others.

-The average cost of living in Göttingen is very reasonable compared to other major university cities in Germany, allowing for a high quality of life at moderate cost.
+The average cost of living in Göttingen is reasonable compared to some other major university cities in Germany, allowing for a high quality of life at moderate cost.
 While doctoral candidates in fully financed programmes such as the Solar System School are not eligible for housing in student accommodation (student residence halls), the Max Planck Institute for Solar System Research provides temporary accommodation for its IMPRS students upon arrival and offers help in finding accommodation on the private market.

 Situated in the geographical centre of Germany and Europe, Göttingen has excellent travel connections; Berlin, Hamburg or Frankfurt are only a two-hour train ride away.
 Göttingen itself offers many recreational activities: it boasts three theatres and a symphony orchestra.
 Many cinemas, cafés and pubs provide numerous opportunities to meet like-minded people.
 The university's students' union also sponsors many cultural and recreational events.
 Last but not least, the city and the university offer a variety of activities for sports enthusiasts.

 International Max Planck Research Schools in Göttingen

 Göttingen Campus hosts a total of five International Max Planck Research Schools that prepare students for a unique career in scientific research, with the Solar System School being one of them.
 While the Solar System School is purely a PhD programme, two of the other IMPRS offer fast-track MSc/PhD programmes.
 To prepare for entry into the Solar System School in Göttingen, Bachelor graduates in physics can instead follow the regular Master of Science programme in physics with a specialisation in astrophysics or geophysics, or apply to participate in the Astromundus programme.